ghostdogpr/caliban/vuepress/docs/docs/client.md

 ## Dependencies

-To use `caliban-client`, add the following line in your `build.sbt` file:
+To use `caliban-client`, add the following dependency to your `build.sbt` file:

 ```
-libraryDependencies += "com.github.ghostdogpr" %% "caliban-client" % "2.1.0"
+"com.github.ghostdogpr" %% "caliban-client" % "2.1.0"
 ```

 Caliban-client is available for ScalaJS.
-To use it in a ScalaJS project, instead add this line to your `build.sbt` file:
+To use it in a ScalaJS project, instead add this dependency to your `build.sbt` file:

 ```
-libraryDependencies += "com.github.ghostdogpr" %%% "caliban-client" % "2.1.0"
+"com.github.ghostdogpr" %%% "caliban-client" % "2.1.0"
 ```

 ## Code generation